khalid586/Problem-Setting/README.md

 ### <img src = "https://cdn.dribbble.com/users/1138721/screenshots/10809828/media/478d32b2e65c8c3194b7f2154e179231.gif" align = "center" width = "50px"> Story

-**Previously I had experience of solving problems on various online judges and participating in online & onsite coding competitions.**
+>**Previously I had experience of solving problems on various online judges and participating in online & onsite coding competitions.** <br><br>
 **In 2023 we had an Intra University programming competition organized by our computer club.
-Our faculty proposed the students having onsite coding competition experience should set a few problems in this contest.**
+Our faculty proposed the students having onsite coding competition experience should set a few problems in this contest.**  <br><br>
 **I had the opportunity to set 2 problems in the contest and experience the problem setting process.**

 ## Links